WEB-JPM20-8435.jpg

 Porter Brick, 2020

-The design takes inspiration from the nearby Porter Brook and aligns with Sheffield City Council’s master plan to create a continuous, walkable riverside path from Sheffield Train Station to Hunters Bar.
-Although the river flows underground at the back of the development, hidden from view, the work serves as a reminder and celebration of the water’s proximity.
-It is intended to enhance the experience of moving through the undercroft, connecting the Ecclesall Road façade to the building’s student entrance, symbolically aiding the flow of people while honoring the river’s historical significance.
+The design draws inspiration from the Porter Brook and aligns with Sheffield City Council’s master plan to create a continuous riverside route from the station to Hunters Bar.
+Although the river runs underground behind the site, the work acts as a reminder of its presence, guiding movement through the undercroft and connecting Ecclesall Road to the student entrance.

 Materials - Brick, Aluminium Soffit and Cast Bronze